TerraCodec: Compressing Optical Earth Observation Data: Experiments

-The benchmark compares against heuristic baselines (LeastCloudy, Mosaicing) and prior zero-shot neural approaches.
-TEC-TT outperforms all heuristic methods and prior zero-shot neural models on the full test set.
-The subset analysis, focusing on the most challenging samples in terms of cloud coverage, further underscores the benefit of temporal priors: heuristic approaches perform adequately in low-cloud cases, but break down under heavy cloud coverage, while TEC-TT maintains high PSNR.
+The subset analysis, focusing on the most challenging samples in terms of cloud coverage, further underscores the benefit of temporal priors: heuristic approaches perform adequately in low-cloud cases, but break down under heavy cloud coverage, while TEC-TT maintains high PSNR and SSIM.
 The hardest 10\% of samples correspond to an average cloud coverage of 99\%, yet TEC-TT still produces reasonable predictions.
 Overall, the results demonstrate that the temporal modeling in TEC-TT not only improves compression but also transfers to challenging forecasting tasks.

-\paragraph{Downstream models.} In EO, downstream task models are typically trained on uncompressed data to avoid information loss, requiring to transmit and store large volumes of raw data.
+\textbf{Downstream models.} In EO, downstream task models are typically trained on uncompressed data to avoid information loss, requiring to transmit and store large volumes of raw data.
 We investigate the impact of training and evaluating on data compressed with TerraCodec-FP.
-Table~\ref{tab:downstream} reports image analysis results on reBEN-7k and Sen1Floods11.
-Models fine-tuned after moderate compression lead to a performance drop of \textless1.0pp across all metrics, while reducing data size by up to 380$\times$.
-At high compression, we observe more pronounced degradations: the F1 score on reBEN-7k decreases by 3.4pp with TerraMind, and the IoU$_{\text{Flood}}$ on Sen1Floods11 drops by 2pp with both models.
-These results suggest that moderate compression can be employed without substantial impact on downstream analysis, whereas higher compression levels entail some performance trade-off.
+Table~\ref{tab:downstream} reports image analysis results on reBEN-7k~\cite{marti2025fine} and Sen1Floods11~\cite{bonafilia2020sen1floods11}.
+Models fine-tuned after moderate compression leads to a performance drop of \textless1.0pp across all metrics, while reducing data size by up to 380$\times$.
+At high compression, we observe more pronounced degradations: F1 for reBEN-7k decreases by 3.4pp with TerraMind, and IoU$_{\text{Flood}}$ for Sen1Floods11 drops by 2pp with both models.
+These results suggest that moderate compression can be employed without substantial impact on downstream analysis, whereas heavy compression entails some performance trade-off.